krustlet/krustlet/docs/howto/wasm.md

 will also need to use node affinity.

-The `krustlet-wasi` and `krustlet-wascc` 'virtual nodes' both have `NoExecute` taints with the key `kubernetes.io/arch` and a provider-defined value (`wasm32-wasi` or `wasm32-wascc` respectively).
+The `krustlet-wasi` and `krustlet-wascc` 'virtual nodes' both have `NoExecute` and `NoSchedule` taints with the key `kubernetes.io/arch` and a provider-defined value (`wasm32-wasi` or `wasm32-wascc` respectively).
 WASM pods must therefore specify a toleration for this taint.
 For example:

 ```yaml
 apiVersion: v1